 “Can I Wear Eyelash Extensions with Contact Lenses?”

 One of the most common questions I get from potential clients is whether they can wear lash extensions if they have contact lenses.
-After more than a decade of lashing contact lens wearers through Lash Affair, I can tell you confidently: yes, you absolutely can.
-But there are specific precautions both artists and clients need to follow to ensure a comfortable, safe experience.
+After lashing contact lens wearers since 2009, and running Lash Affair since 2014, I can tell you confidently: you can absolutely wear contact lenses with eyelash extensions.
+But you should never wear them during your application appointment.
+The glue fumes can become trapped under your lenses, causing severe dryness and irritation.
+Always remove your contacts before the procedure and wait a few hours afterward to reinsert them.

 Remove Contacts Before Your Appointment